asishgeek/asishgeek.github.io/publications.md

 #### Pre-Prints
 * Ghoshal, Asish, and Jean Honorio.
 "Information-theoretic lower bounds on learning the structure of Bayesian networks." arXiv preprint arXiv:1601.07460 (2016).
+* Ghoshal, Asish, and Jean Honorio.
+"From Behavior to Sparse Graphical Games: Efficient Recovery of Equilibria." arXiv preprint arXiv:1607.02959 (2016).

 #### Journals
-Ghoshal, Asish et al. “MicroRNA Target Prediction Using Thermodynamic and Sequence Curves.”
+* Ghoshal, Asish and Shankar, Raghavendran and Bagchi, Saurabh and Grama, Ananth and Chaterji, Somali "MicroRNA Target Prediction Using Thermodynamic and Sequence Curves."
 BMC Genomics 16 (2015): 999.
 PMC.
 Web.
 7 Feb.
 2016.
+* [To Appear] Asish Ghoshal, Jinyi Zhang, Michael A. Roth, Kevin Muyuan Xia, Ananth Grama, and Somali Chaterji "A Distributed Classifier for MicroRNA Target Prediction with Validation through TCGA Expression Data."
+IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB) 2016.

 #### Peer-Reviewed Conferences
-* Nawanol Theera-Ampornpunt, Seong Gon Kim, Asish Ghoshal, Saurabh Bagchi, Ananth Grama and Somali Chaterji "Computational and network cost of training distributed Support Vector Machines for large genomics data."
+* Theera-Ampornpunt, Nawanol, Seong Gon Kim, Asish Ghoshal, Saurabh Bagchi, Ananth Grama, and Somali Chaterji.
+"Fast training on large genomics data using distributed Support Vector Machines."
+In 2016 8th International Conference on Communication Systems and Networks (COMSNETS), pp. 1-8.
+IEEE, 2016.
-To appear in COMSNETS 2016.

 * **[Best Paper Award]** Ghoshal, Asish, et al. "An ensemble SVM model for the accurate prediction of non-canonical MicroRNA targets."
 Proceedings of the 6th ACM Conference on Bioinformatics, Computational Biology and Health Informatics.
 ACM, 2015.